TestFlowLabs/pest-plugin-bridge/docs/guide/connection.md

 ## The Testing Triangle

-When you run browser tests with Pest Plugin Bridge, three components interact:
+When you run browser tests with Pest Bridge Plugin, three components interact:

 <TestFlowDiagram />